 Acting agencies in London and the UK insist their represented clients subscribe to Spotlight if their training and experience allow them to.
 They may also suggest membership of other casting websites for actors, used in collaboration with the talent agency or just to find your own casting calls independently.

 The demand for casting call websites have become big business in the UK and internationally, with several earning millions in revenue each year.
 Recently, there have been several takeovers of casting websites, involving substantial sums from international investors.

 Now let’s move on to the best audition sites for actors in the UK.

 For many years, the printed Spotlight directories were THE place to find the UK’s acting talent.
 The number of available actors was so small two directories the size of a hardback book could be flicked through quickly.
 A black and white photo with basic information told casting directors which agent to contact when someone looked interesting for the available role.

-They take child protection seriously; only casting directors can view the profiles of child actors unless parents choose to share the link.
+Spotlight takes child protection seriously.
+Only casting directors can view the profiles of child actors unless parents choose to share the link.
 Copies of the child performers directories are tightly controlled and difficult to access.

 The site also encourages support and interaction between performers through the forums.